-One of the best things you can do to build social capital is to make introductions to people who could mutually benefit from the connection.
-Yesterday I mentioned that introductions are actually great both for the person making the intro and the person receiving one.
+One of the best things you can do to build social capital is to proactively make introductions when you feel there could be mutual benefit.
+Introductions are great both for the person making the intro and the person receiving it.